 Skip to Content

-Fresh Strawberry Cake: Cast Iron Skillet Style
+Cast Iron Skillet Strawberry Cake

 Strawberries have such a vibrant flavor and they’re so delicious when incorporated into desserts.
 In-season strawberries are the perfect ingredient for springtime desserts.
-The pink color of this Fresh Strawberry Cake recipe is beautiful.
+The pink color of this Cast Iron Strawberry Cake recipe is beautiful.
 It has strawberries baked into it and whipped into the frosting.
 It’s baked in a cast iron skillet for ease and simplicity, but the flavor is anything but ordinary.
 I make it for springtime holidays and my family loves it.

 With fresh strawberries baked in and folded into the frosting, this is the ultimate Fresh Strawberry Cake.

-Of course you can make this Fresh Strawberry Cake any time of the year, but I love picking my own berries fresh from the farm.
+Of course, you can make this Fresh Strawberry Cake any time of the year, but I love picking my own berries fresh from the farm.
 The kids and I will bring home a big haul and I always have leftovers for baking.
-In the south, our strawberry season starts in May, but goes into the summertime.
+In the south, our strawberry season starts in May but goes into the summertime.

 When you’re picking berries, whether in the grocery store or on a farm, you want to look for bright red berries and fresh green stems.
 Look for signs of mold and don’t worry about size.
 Bigger strawberries aren’t always sweeter.
 If you’re buying from the store, check all angles of the container.